Wheego LiFe

-The Wheego LiFe was an electric city car produced by American automobile manufacturer Wheego Technologies.
+The Wheego LiFe is an electric city car produced by American automobile manufacturer Wheego Technologies.

 The LiFe was based on the bodyshell of the Shuanghuan Noble produced in China with its electric drivetrain assembled in the United States.
 The Wheego LiFe was unveiled at the 2010 Los Angeles Auto Show and was sold in the United States at a price of US$32,995 before any applicable tax credits and other incentives.
 The Wheego LiFe was built with a 30 kWh lithium-iron phosphate battery pack and had an all-electric range of 100 mi.
 The first delivery took place in April 2011 to a customer in Atlanta.
-A total of approximately 100 LiFes and 300 Whips were sold through 2013, when production ceased.
+A combined total of approximately 400 LiFes and Whips were sold through 2013, after which production ceased.

 History

 Wheego Electric Cars Inc. was formed as a spin out from RTEV (Ruff & Tuff Electric Vehicles) in June 2009 and its first automobile was a two-seat compact car under the Wheego Whip name in North America and marketed by Shuanghuan Auto in China as the E-Noble, its brand name for the rest of the world.
 In the U.S. it was to be launched in August 2009 as a low-speed vehicle with a top speed of 25 mph or as a Medium Speed Vehicle with a maximum speed of 35 mph, depending on local state regulations.
 These versions used dry cell sealed AGM lead–acid batteries, with an all-electric range of 50 mi on a single charge, and capable of recharging on any standard household 110 or 220-volt electrical outlet.